pgexporter/pgexporter/doc/man/pgexporter.conf.5.rst

   The log file location.
 Default is pgexporter.log.
 Can be a strftime(3) compatible string

 log_rotation_age
-  The age that will trigger a log file rotation.
-If expressed as a positive number, is managed as seconds.
+  The amount of time after which log file rotation is triggered.
+If this value is specified without units, it is taken as seconds.
-  Supports suffixes: S (seconds, the default), M (minutes), H (hours), D (days), W (weeks).
+  It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
-  A value of 0 disables.
   Default is 0 (disabled)

 log_rotation_size
   The size of the log file that will trigger a log rotation.
 Supports suffixes: B (bytes), the default if omitted,